 Grand Juries

-In this blog, we break down how grand juries work, what they’re used for, how they differ from trial juries, and what rights — or lack thereof — you have if you’re involved in a grand jury proceeding.
+At Law Offices of Pat Brown, we understand how overwhelming this stage of the legal system can be.
+In this guide, we’ll explain how grand juries work, how they differ from trial juries, and what your rights are if you’re involved in a grand jury investigation.

 1. Charging Grand Jury